mllewis/xtSamp/README.md

-#### Lewis, M. & Frank, M. C. (in press).
-Understanding the effect of social context on learning: A replication of Xu and Tenenbaum (2007b). *Journal of Experimental Psychology: General.*
+#### Lewis, M. & Frank, M. C. (2016).
+Understanding the effect of social context on learning: A replication of Xu and Tenenbaum (2007b). *Journal of Experimental Psychology: General,* 145(9), e72– e80.

 -----